taijiweb/taijilang/README.md

 [John McCarthy](http://www-formal.stanford.edu/jmc/), he invented the great language - [Lisp](http://en.wikipedia.org/wiki/Lisp), Taijilang follows the spirit of lisp in the heart.

 [Jeremy Ashkenas](http://ashkenas.com/), he [created coffee-script](https://github.com/jashkenas/coffeescript).
-I used to [coffee-script](http://coffeescript.org/) to write Tajilang and learned a lot from it on how to create an elegant language and compile it to javascript.
+I used [coffee-script](http://coffeescript.org/) to write Tajilang and learned a lot from it on how to create an elegant language and compile it to javascript.

 [Ryan Dahl](http://www.youtube.com/watch?v=ztspvPYybIY), he created [node.js](http://nodejs.org/), Taijilang runs on node.js.

 [Santosh Rajan](http://santoshrajan.com/), he created [lispyscript](github.com/santoshrajan/lispyscript), from which I got the original inspiration on how to design Taijilang.

-[TJ Holowaychuk](http://tjholowaychuk.com/), he shines the two letter "TJ" because of [so many great stuffs he have made](https://github.com/visionmedia), and I am honored to use .tj as the the extension name of taijilang code file.
+[TJ Holowaychuk](http://tjholowaychuk.com/), he shines the two letter "TJ" because of [so many great stuffs he have made](https://github.com/visionmedia), and I am honored to use .tj as the extension name of taijilang code file.

 I need thank many other people and the stuffs made by them, too, although I can not list everyone of them here.